Skip to main content

 }

-Note: The convertedStatus enum signals the job status where 0=queued, 1=processing, 2=success, 3=error.
-Your file is now in the import pipeline.
-Once parsed, a new Version will appear under the referenced Model.
+Note: The status enum signals the job status where queued, processing, success, failed, and cancelled are possible values.
+Your file is now in the ingestion pipeline.
+Once ingested, a new Version will appear under the referenced Model.

 project(id: $projectId) {